 - Renewal or Disposition: the last stage in the cycle is the renewal or disposition of a contract.
 If it is on for renewal then you might like to revisit different terms and pricing.

 Forward-thinking organizations are switching to contract management systems to cut costs, mitigate risks, and increase profitability.
-It is very important that each stage of contract lifecycle management is done in a proper manner with details which will be the key to significant improvements and successful execution of a contract and therefore to your business.
+It is very important that each stage of contract lifecycle management is done in a proper manner with details that will be the key to significant improvements and successful execution of a contract and therefore to your business.